Lower Portland flood map & planning overlays

 Is Lower Portland flood-prone?

-Very little of Lower Portland carries a mapped flood overlay (the The Hills Shire average is 1%).
+Flood mapping covers Lower Portland and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Lower Portland bushfire-prone?